-Dr. Sueo Ueno, an astrophysicist and former director of the KCG Information Science Laboratory and a world authority on radiation transport theory, passed away on October 19.He was 100 years old.He has made significant contributions to the scientific demonstration of global environmental issues and to the development of education at Tohoku University.Our deepest condolences go out to the family.
+Dr. Sueo Ueno, an astrophysicist and former director of the KCG Research Institute for Information Science and Technology and a world authority on radiation transport theory, passed away on October 19.It was 100 years old.In addition to his significant contributions to the scientific demonstration of global environmental issues, he has made a significant contribution to the development of education at the University.We extend our deepest condolences.

-The wake and funeral will be held only by the family.
+The wake and funeral service will be held only with the family members.

-Dr. Ueno's theory of radiation transport, also known as radiative transfer theory, has been attracting attention as an important research field for scientifically demonstrating global environmental problems.Dr.
-Ueno is well known for his early detection of global environmental problems and his energetic efforts in scientific verification using satellite data.From the group that Dr. Ueno founded to work on global environmental problems in satellites, the "Atmospheric Correction of Satellite Data" science team, which is now active in the National Space Development Agency of Japan, was born.He has continued his research activities at the forefront of the field for a long time, and has left a significant mark on international collaborative research and academic activities.
+Radiation transport theory, also known as "radiative transfer theory," is an important research field that is attracting attention as an important scientific demonstration of global environmental problems.Dr.
+Ueno is also known for his early detection of global environmental problems and his energetic efforts in scientific demonstrations using satellite data.From the group that Dr. Ueno founded to address global environmental issues with satellites, the "Atmospheric Correction of Satellite Data" science team, which is now active at the National Space Development Agency of Japan (NASDA), was born.During this long period of time, he has continued his research activities at the forefront and has left a significant mark on international collaborative research and academic activities.

-Many researchers have learned from Dr. Ueno, including Dr. Yasuko Hasegawa, President of Kyoto Computer Gakuin, and Dr. James Hansen, Director of NASA's Goddard Institute for Space Studies and Visiting Professor at Columbia University's Department of Earth and Environmental Sciences.
-In March 2011, a symposium was held at Kyoto Computer Gakuin's Kyoto Station School to commemorate Dr. Ueno's 100th birthday (February 26).
+Many researchers have studied under Dr. Ueno, including Dr. Yasuko Hasegawa, President of Kyoto Computer Gakuin and Dr. James Hansen, Director of NASA Goddard Institute for Space Studies and Visiting Professor of Earth and Environmental Sciences at Columbia University.